 ESPN3 through FuboTV

 FuboTV is an excellent place to go for sports.
-In addition to ESPN3, over 90 channels are offered in its Family package for $64.99/month (after a 7-day free trial).
+In addition to ESPN3, over 90 channels are offered in its Starter package for $64.99/month (after a 7-day free trial).
 Fubo also offers ESPN, ESPN2, in their standard package, with ESPNU and ESPNews available through channel upgrade options.

 - ESPN3 and more are available in fuboTV’s channel lineup